Configuring maxBounds and minZoom in Leaflet via Python

 m.save("dashboard_map.html")

-ipyleaflet exposes Leaflet options as traitlets, making constraint configuration declarative:
+ipyleaflet exposes Leaflet options as traitlets, making constraint configuration declarative.
+Unlike Folium, ipyleaflet accepts max_bounds as an explicit rectangle rather than a boolean flag:

 from ipyleaflet import Map, Rectangle